cherimarie/custom_learning_plan/readme.md

 Fork this repository.
 Complete your work within it.
 For assignments that require retrofitting an existing project, submit the work by pasting a link to the Pull Request that contains the work in the existing repo to the assignment page.

 ## Assignments
+Assignments can be done in whatever order the student chooses, unless otherwise specified.
+At least one should be completed per week.
+Student will submit a pull request for each assignment, and recieve code review there.

 ### HTML & CSS

+- h1: In the included 'positioning-practice' directory, complete the four provided stylesheets.
+Follow the instructions in each stylesheet on how to make the provided HTML match the mockup.
+The goal is to practice positioning items, so matching things like padding or positioning of content within elements is not strictly necessary.

+- h2:

 ### JS

+- j1:

+- j2:

+- j3:

+- j4:

 ### SASS

+- s1:

+- s2:

 ### Accessibility

+- a1:

+- a2:

+- a3:

+- a4:

 ### Responsive Design

+- r1: In the provided bootstrap_responsiveness_analysis.md file, explain how Boostrap's responsive grid works.
+Include details about how users trigger it and how it is implemented.
+This will require a study of the [Bootstrap source code](https://github.com/twbs/bootstrap).
+Include code samples and screenshots as necessary.
+This should be at least 500 words long.

+- r2:

+- r3: